hjz/RecMeApp/README.md

 There are many areas to improve the code since it was written quickly for a hackathon.

-* Use `getQueryParams` of [WSRequestHolder](http://www.playframework.org/documentation/api/2.0.2/scala/index.html#play.api.libs.ws.WS$$WSRequestHolder) instead of hand rolling it and using URLEncoder
+* Use `getQueryParams` of [WSRequestHolder](http://www.Playframework.org/documentation/api/2.0.2/scala/index.html#Play.api.libs.ws.WS$$WSRequestHolder) instead of hand rolling it and using URLEncoder
 * Parse results from the APIs to case classes defined in model directory
-* Batch falls to Factual and Locu
+* Batch calls to Factual and Locu